spolat/node-redis-example/README.md

-# A simple nodejs-redis tutorial for beginners like me :)
+# A simple nodejs-redis tutorial for beginners

 ## Strings